-Jobs data, trade progress boost S&P, Nasdaq to records
+S&P 500, Nasdaq set records on jobs data, trade headway

-NEW YORK (Reuters) - U.S. stocks climbed on Friday as the S&P hit an intraday record for the fourth time this week after an upbeat U.S. jobs report and data on Chinese manufacturing lessened concerns about slowing global growth.
+NEW YORK (Reuters) - U.S. stocks rallied to close out the trading week on Friday as the S&P 500 set a closing record for the third time in five days after an upbeat U.S. jobs report and data on Chinese manufacturing eased concerns about slowing global growth.

 Job growth slowed less than forecast in October, as a drag from a strike at General Motors (GM.N) was made up for in other areas of the labor market, while job gains in the prior two months were stronger than previously thought.